 Best winter MTB boots

-As the name suggests, the Shimano MW7 XC is an SPD-compatible winter boot for cross-country shredders.
+The Shimano MW7 is an SPD-compatible winter boot ideal for cross-country shredders.

-Check out our full review of the Shimano MW7 XC shoes.
+Check out our full review of the Shimano MW7 shoes.

 Designed for flat pedal users, the Five Ten Trailcross Gore-Tex is based on the company’s regular Trailcross XT high top, but with an extended neoprene cuff to keep the heat in and a fully waterproof Gore-Tex membrane to keep the wet out.